10up/twentysixteenreact/README.md

 The options currently available lead us to build [ReactifyWP](https://github.com/10up/reactifywp/).

 *ReactifyWP uses PHP to execute Node.js code on the server.* This is made possible by [V8Js](https://github.com/phpv8/v8js) which is a PHP extension for [Google's V8 engine](https://developers.google.com/v8/).
-ReactifyWP exposes a simple API for registering PHP "tags" within JavaScript.
-It also includes a REST API for retrieving route information, updated tags, sidebar, menus, etc. as the state of your application changes.
+ReactifyWP exposes WordPress hooks, nav menus, sidebars, posts, and more within server-side Javascript.
+A simple API for registering PHP "tags" within JavaScript is made available.
+It also includes a REST API for retrieving route information, updated tags, sidebars, menus, etc. as the state of your application changes.
 With ReactifyWP, we can serve a __true isomorphic application__ from within PHP.
 We get all the benefits of WordPress and all the benefits of powerful isomorphic Node.js technologies.
-No seperate Node.js/Express server necessary.
+No separate Node.js/Express server is necessary.

 Twenty Sixteen React is a standard WordPress theme rebuilt using the following technologies:
 * [Node.js](https://nodejs.org/)